boazbk/tcs/lec_03_computation.md

 # 5.0
 ```

+Inspired by this, in this chapter we will use an ultra-simple "programming language" to define algorithms.
+(In fact, so simple that it is hardly worthy of this name.)
+However, it will take us some time to get there.
+We will start by discussing what are "elementary operations" and also how do we map a description of an algorithm into an actual physical process that produces an output from an input in the real world.

 ### Defining "elementary operations"

-An _algorithm_ breaks down a complex calculation into a series of simpler steps.
+An algorithm breaks down a complex calculation into a series of simpler steps.
 These steps can be executed by:

 * Writing down symbols on a piece of paper